Defining SQL Queries

 necessary to return values using the returning

-When using SQLite this operator will return the id of the inserted row
+When using old versions of SQLite this special operator will return the id of

 <https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.lastrowid>`__.